Where to find ‘Flower Rain’ in Sussex

 Traditionally people enjoy Hanami by gathering on a tarpaulin underneath a tree – cherry or plum are the most common in Japan – to enjoy a picnic.
 Often the blossoming tree is strung with lanterns.
 Celebrations can also take place at night – known as yozakura.

 If you fancy trying a bit of Hanami here in the UK, and replacing the actual rain with some flower rain, now is the perfect time as trees burst into bloom.
 Here’s some of the best National Trust hotspots in Sussex – and what to look for.
+Do check the website before you go and book in advance.

 Nymans, near Haywards Heath

 The Wall Garden at Nymans is known for its lavish displays of blossom, camellia and spring bulbs.
 Over the next couple of weeks the magnificent magnolias will burst into bloom, followed by a glorious display of rhododendron later on in the season.
-You can also chuck in a bit of forest bathing with one of the ongoing wellness trails

 Blackthorn, hawthorn and spindle come into bloom from now until mid-April, followed by the candy-toned pear, apple and crab-apple from mid-April until May.